Downward Departures from the Federal Sentencing Guidelines

 In 1987 Congress passed sentencing guidelines that established the minimum and maximum punishments that convicted defendants should receive for federal crimes.
 These guidelines take into account the severity of the federal crime and defendant's prior criminal record to calculate come a suggested sentence.

-However, there are certain factors that allow a federal judge to make a “downward departure” from the suggested minimum sentence for a federal criminal offense.
+However, certain factors allow a federal judge to " downward depart” from the suggested minimum sentence for a federal criminal offense.

-While there are many different reasons a judge would give a defendant a downward departure in a sentence, a common reason includes a situation where the defendant offered substantial assistance to the government in the criminal investigation of a crime.
+While there are many different reasons a judge would give a defendant a downward departure in a sentence, a common reason is that the defendant offered substantial assistance to the government in the criminal investigation of a crime.

-While the list of possible departures, both to benefit of the defendant and to the detriment of the defendant, is extensive under the guidelines manual, we will discuss several examples which will give the reader a sense of the types of considerations which warrant departures in federal sentencing.
+While the list of possible departures, both to the benefit of the defendant and to the detriment of the defendant, is extensive under the guidelines manual, we will discuss several examples that will give the reader a sense of the types of considerations that warrant departures in federal sentencing.

 In order to give readers a better understanding of sentencing hearings and downward departures, our federal criminal defense attorneys are providing a detailed review below.